priyankaaryal/RAG-QnA/README.md

 ## Description
 The Document Search App allows users to upload their documents and query specific information within those documents.
 It provides a chat-based web interface, powered by RAG, enabling users to upload a file, parse it, and ask questions relevant to the documents.

 With the help of ChromaDB, the application stores embeddings and relevant metadata and performs vector searches to retrieve relevant documents effectively.
-It utilizes GPT to refine answers, recontextualize user queries to align with the entire conversation, and provide accurate responses to queries.
+It utilizes GPT-4 Turbo to refine answers, recontextualize user queries to align with the entire conversation, and provide accurate responses to queries.

+You can view the deployed app on Streamlit Cloud here: [Document_Search_App](https://xmentiumproject-priyanka-aryal.streamlit.app/)

 ## Installation
 To get started with this project, you need to install the required Python packages.
 Run the following command in your terminal: